esccode/esccode.github.io/contact.md

 ---
-> Plese do not hasitate contact me.
+> Plese do not hesitate contact me.

 ---
 >> @esccode